Ozymandias: Reception and impact

-The poem has been cited as Shelley's best-known and is generally considered one of his best works, though it is sometimes considered uncharacteristic of his poetry.
+The poem has been cited as Shelley's best-known and is generally considered one of his best works, although it is sometimes considered uncharacteristic of his poetry.
 An article in Alif cited "Ozymandias" as "one of the greatest and most famous poems in the English language".
 Stephens considered that the Ozymandias Shelley created dramatically altered the opinion of Europeans on the king.
 It has been translated into Russian, as Shelley was an influential figure in Russia.
-The influence of the poem can be found in other works, including Wuthering Heights by Emily Brontë.
+The influence of the poem may be found in other works, including Wuthering Heights by Emily Brontë.

-"Ozymandias" has been included in many poetry anthologies, particularly school textbooks, such as AQA's GCSE English Literature Power and Conflict Anthology, where it is often included because of its perceived simplicity and the relative ease with which it can be memorized.
-Several poets, including Richard Watson Gilder and John B. Rosenma, have written poems titled "Ozymandias" in response to Shelley's work.
+"Ozymandias" has been included in many poetry anthologies, particularly school textbooks, such as the UK's AQA GCSE English Literature Power and Conflict Anthology, where it is often included because of its perceived simplicity and the relative ease with which it may be memorized.
+Several poets, including Richard Watson Gilder and John B. Rosenman, have written poems entitled "Ozymandias" in response to Shelley's work.

 Ozymandias gilberti, a giant fossil fish from the Miocene of California that is known only from a few fragmentary remains, was named by David Starr Jordan as an allusion to the poem.

-The 14th episode of the final season of Breaking Bad, covering the dramatic downfall of protagonist Walter White, was titled "Ozymandias".
+The fourteenth episode of the final season of Breaking Bad, covering the dramatic downfall of protagonist Walter White, was entitled "Ozymandias".
 A recitation of the poem by series lead Bryan Cranston was used in a trailer for the series.

+The poem is quoted in the 2017 Ridley Scott science fiction film Alien: Covenant, part of the Alien franchise.
+The poem is also used in the plot to show David's fallibility as he attributes the poem not to Shelley, but to Lord Byron.
+Walter reacts: "When one note is off, it eventually destroys the whole symphony, David."

+Ozymandias is used in a promotional short film for Bungie's 2026 title Marathon, read by Ben Starr as his in-game character Durandal.

+English Goth band The Sisters of Mercy's 1988 song "Dominion/ Mother Russia" was inspired by "Ozymandias" & borrows the poem's last line, "The lone and level sands stretch far away".
+The 3" CD single also featured a backwards version of the song titled "Ozymandias".

+The British stoner/doom metal band Green Lung have recorded a song called "Ozymandias", released on their fourth album "Necropolitan".
+The song is a loose lyrical adaptation of Shelley's sonnet.